Suor/Suor.github.io/source/_posts/2015-04-12-metaprogramming-beyond-decency-part-2.markdown

         return self.exchange_terms != NO_EXTRA
 ```

-This is inline with our meeting halfway principle and it worked this time too.
+This is in line with our meeting halfway principle and it worked this time too.

 ### Passing Data